State Legal Research: General and Multi-Jurisdictional

 The process for conducting multi-state research can vary widely depending on what specifically you are trying to research.
 While this research guide provides a number of tools that can help you research a single issue or topic across states -- or that collect together a specific type of information on all states -- there will not always be a pre-existing tool or collection for every topic of research.
-Sometimes the best available option when attempting to research a topic across many or all states is to simply do the research for each state individually (e.g. using the resources on this guide and/or our individual state research guides).
-Keyword searching large databases across all states can often be ineffective, as, for example, different terminology is often used for similar topics in different jurisdictions (e.g. "driving under the influence" versus "driving while intoxicated"); generally, going state-by-state using research guides, topical indices (e.g. to statutes), and secondary sources is more effective.
+Often the best available option when attempting to research a topic across many or all states or jurisdictions is to conduct the research for each individually (e.g. using the resources on this guide and/or our individual state research guides).
+Keyword searching large databases across multiple jurisdictions can be ineffective, as, for example, different terminology is often used for similar topics in different jurisdictions (e.g. "driving under the influence" versus "driving while intoxicated"); generally, going state-by-state using research guides, topical indices (e.g. to statutes), and secondary sources is more effective.

 For "ten tips for conducting effective multi-state survey research," see Conducting 50-State Survey Research: Lessons Learned Through Criminal Justice Research (2020) by Janet Kearney (Fordham L. Sch.)